 Trying cigarettes is usually a symptom that they are searching

-for something they can’t find and a place to fit in.
+for something they can’t find, can’t name, and are desperately seeking a place to fit in.

 I know this from experience.